Chapter 18: The Howl Echoing Through Heaven and Earth

 Shotgun and Reno end up inside of Cosmo Canyon town, and Reno reveals he has an unrelated objective to go deliver a message to Bugenhagen.
 He drags Shotgun off with him.
 Bugen accepts these threatening guests, and reveals that he already knows why Reno is here: Verdot showed up sometime earlier asking questions about Elfé/Felicia, and the Turks want to know where he went after the fact.
 Reno offers a brief summary about Bugen’s importance in the grand scheme of things, and Bugen reveals that Elfé’s materia is a Summon Materia of unbelievable power: it’s designed to wipe out life on the planet.
 Why?
 I haven’t the foggiest.
 Maybe some last-ditch weapon of the Ancients for stopping JENOVA?
 Bugen also reveals that this “incomplete” materia is draining Elfé’s life force, and she’ll soon die if she can’t complete it or get it out.
 For better or for worse, he also doesn’t know where to find Verdot.
 Okay, thanks Bugen, going to kidnap your grandson!

 The Turks return to town square, when suddenly Nanaki runs past, pursued by two Ravens!
-The Ravens catch site of the Turks and go after them instead!
+The Ravens catch sight of the Turks and go after them instead!
 Whoa, what?
-We learn what they’re doing here later, but I’m yet again embarassed by the writers having them break cover to do it.
+We learn what they’re doing here later, but I’m yet again embarrassed by the writers having them break cover to do it.
 Reno and Shotgun split up to divide the Ravens, Shotgun eventually ending up in a dead end and Reno surrounded.
 Shotgun clears her attackers and thank god, she finally calls some AVALANCHE activity in.
 Next, let’s talk about equipping you lot with headsets instead of loudly ringing phones.

 At this point, we cut to Nanaki, who is confronted by this young woman of his species that we’ve been hearing so much about.
 Her name is Diné, a Navajo name (like Elfé’s accented letter E, this appears as “Dine” in Grimoire’s translation).
 Strangely, like Verdot, the official but obscure English name for the character is different (Deneh), even though we’re talking about a real-world name this time.
-Is Deneh another way to spell the name, or is this a “Marach” situation again, where the translators mistook or deliberately erased a real-world nameand tried their own spelling?
+Is Deneh another way to spell the name, or is this a “Marach” situation again, where the translators either mistook or deliberately erased a real-world name and tried their own spelling?
 Unlike Nanaki, she doesn’t have any painted designs on her fur.
 I don’t know there’s a gendered reason for this based in Navajo traditions or what, I couldn’t find anything in my brief research.

 Diné asks Nanaki if they can practice this rite they’re supposed to perform, and Nanaki informs her that he doesn’t want to do it.
-His concerns are actually partially about her, and also give us a good reason or her to be absent during the events of FFVII: after the festival, she’s supposed to live the next three years as a hermit, praying for the life of the planet, while Nanaki’s supposed to spend the next three years in permanent patrol, protecting the village.
+His concerns are actually partially about her, at least on the surface, and also give us a good reason or her to be absent during the events of FFVII: after the festival, she’s supposed to live the next three years as a hermit, praying for the life of the planet, while Nanaki’s supposed to spend the next three years in permanent patrol, protecting the village.
 He doesn’t want that for either of them, and when he storms off again, she calls him a coward.

 Back in the astrolabe, Fuhito has shown up to speak to Bugen, and “thanks” him for some bad advice he gave him the other day.
-Bugen plays dumb, which is the game’s admittedly in-character excuse for Fuhito expositing about what the both of them already know: Fuhito wants to know how to use Elfé’s materia.
+Bugen plays dumb, which is the game’s admittedly in-character excuse from Bugen for Fuhito expositing about what the both of them already know: Fuhito wants to know how to use Elfé’s materia.
 Fuhito makes his case: the planet is dying, and his “wipe out all life to restore the lifestream for later” solution is their best hope in his eyes.
 Bugen says it won’t work, but doesn’t make a very strong counterargument.
 “Doing so won’t change anything.
 Everything that has a form must one day perish.”
 Y…es?
 I’m not following.
 Killing everyone on the planet won’t work because… everything on the planet can die?
 Not only is this not prove it won’t work, it almost sounds like an elementary description of Fuhito’s plan.
 Did something happen in the translation?

 Fuhito has a threat to ensure Bugen’s cooperation: he’ll kidnap either one or both of Nanaki and Diné, preventing this all-important ritual.